 Jul 14, 2025

-Creating a prenuptial agreement is one of the smartest financial moves an engaged couple can make, especially for moderately successful men who have worked hard to build assets, businesses, or economic independence.
-But too many people get it wrong, and those mistakes don’t just waste time and money - they can also render the prenup useless when it matters most.
+Creating a prenuptial agreement is one of the smartest financial moves an engaged couple can make, especially for people who have worked hard to build assets, businesses, or economic independence.
+However, many people get it wrong, and those mistakes not only waste time and money but also have broader consequences.
+They can also make your prenup invalid when it matters most.

-More couples today are choosing prenups not because they expect divorce — but because they want transparency.
-Here’s why prenups are on the rise and how that shift affects you.
+More couples today are choosing prenups not because they expect divorce, but because they want transparency and a clear financial roadmap.
+Here’s why prenups are on the rise — and how to avoid the biggest pitfalls.

 Mistake #1: Waiting Until the Last Minute